Top Traveler Concerns in 2026 and How Travel Protection Can Help

 What Travel Protection Can Help With

-Travel protection plans vary in features and benefits, but a well-rounded plan typically includes several key coverages that address the most common travel concerns in 2025:
+Travel protection plans vary in features and benefits, but a well-rounded plan typically includes several key coverages that address the most common travel concerns in 2026:

 • Baggage and Baggage Delay Coverage - Luggage gets lost more often during peak travel times.
 Travel protection may help reimburse you for essential items while you wait for delayed bags—or for certain personal property if your bags are never recovered.
-It also helps reimburse the costs of replacing necessary items like or clothing.
+It may also helps reimburse the costs of replacing necessary items like toiletries or clothing.

-• Emergency Medical and Dental Coverage - Many domestic health insurance plans don’t provide adequate coverage abroad—or even out-of-state.
+• Medical and Dental Coverage - Many domestic health insurance plans don’t provide adequate coverage abroad—or even out-of-state.
 Travel protection helps reimburse out-of-pocket costs for treatment, hospitalization, or emergency dental care if you’re injured or become ill while traveling.

 • 24/7 Travel Assistance Services - These on-call teams are available any time of day or night to assist with emergencies—whether that means finding a local doctor, replacing lost documents, coordinating emergency transportation, or helping rebook delayed flights.